nisargshh/ts3stats/README.md

 ---------------------------------------------------------------

-### What Does This Application Do?
+### What Does This Application Do?What Does This Application Do?
-* This application runs every 30 mins using cron(recommended is 30 minutes).
-It gets data from an api which is priovided by [Planet Teamspeak](https://www.planetteamspeak.com/) (could have used a package that gets the amount of users after a specific time period but using an api was simpler and cleaner).
+•	This application runs every 30 minutes using cron(recommended is 30 minutes).
+It gets data from API provided by Planet Teamspeak  (could have used a package that gets the amount of users after a specific time period but using API was simpler and cleaner).

-* The application stores all the data provided in the api into a sql database.

-* The application than gets stores the timeperiod, avg users, max users in a array.
+•	The application stores all the data provided in the API into MySQL database.
+The application stores the time period, average users and max users in an array.

-* This array is passed onto javascript and displayed as a graph using the [ChartJS](http://www.chartjs.org/)
+• This array is passed onto JavaScript and displayed as a graph using the ChartJS